Low Volatility Income 2 legs Risk: Unlimited

 What is the maximum profit and loss for a Short Straddle?

-Max profit: Total premium received × 100.
+Max profit: Total premium received × lot size.
 Max loss: Unlimited (call side).

 What is the breakeven price for a Short Straddle?